baiguanba/tableshare/README.md

 [![PyPI Package](https://img.shields.io/pypi/v/tableshare.svg)](https://pypi.org/project/tableshare/)

 TableShare is a lightweight Python library for extracting table data from web pages and converting it into pandas DataFrame.
-It supports scraping tables from online resources and local HTML files.
+It supports scraping tables from online resources.

 ## Installation